LLazarek/blame-evaluation-gt/writing/reviews/icfp21-changelog.md

 *Add a new threat subsection (9.2, page 24) to make generalization caveats very clear.*

-*Clarified notions of boundary and blame, and how they differ between Natural and Transient, in section 2.*
+*Clarify notions of boundary and blame, and how they differ between Natural and Transient, in section 2.*

 *Add a new threat subsection (9.4, page 25) to clarify the threat of erasure bias.*